 About LinkAge Photo - What's In A Name?

-Drilling down another level, the digital world and again social media, have given us access to a plethora of images.
+On another linkage level, the digital world and again social media, have given us access to a plethora of images.
 Photos of course but graphics too, and video.
 These images connect us.
 They link our worlds.
-Nowadays, "a picture paints a thousand words" about a million times a second.
-And the real beauty of it today is that it's a two way street.
-Not only do we get to see images from places on (or even off) the planet that we may never get to visit in person, but we get to share our own images, our own personal world with just as curious and intrigued visitors from anywhere else we are linked to.
+Today, "a picture paints a thousand words" about a million times a second.
+And the real beauty is that it's a two way street.
+Not only do we get to see images from places on (or even off) the planet that we may never get to visit in person, but we get to share our own images, our own personal journey with just as curious and intrigued visitors from anywhere else we are linked to.

-Another aspect of link 'ages' is the historical perspective.
+And then there is the historical linkage perspective.
 I think every museum I've ever experienced has panoramic images.
-Usually older, black and white.
-Going outside the traditional 'framed' pictures can often tell a story, with a specific time, place and an overview of how things looked, at that particular moment.
+Usually older, black and white or sepia-toned, often aged and weathered.
+Going outside the traditional 'framed' pictures can often tell more of a story, with a specific time, place and an overview or 'lay of the land', as it was at that particular moment.
 That's often in my mind when I capture panoramic images, especially cityscapes.
+It gives me a sense of purpose sometimes, to imagine the historical record that each image represents.
 The 2010 Vancouver Olympics are a good example of a time and place, not likely to be repeated in the near future.
 I hope that a panorama or two of mine might be seen long after I'm gone, and help link future ages, to our time.

-Last but not least and still on the panoramic theme, all of my panoramas consist of many inidividual photos, blended, or 'linked' together to form the finished image.
+Finally, all of my panoramas consist of many inidividual photos, blended and linked together to form the finished image.
 As few as 6 but as many as 20 or more.
-Each individual picture is something in and of itself, but through the linkage of all of them together, something bigger is formed.
-Is that bigger, better?
-Entirely a matter of opinion of course, and like photography in general, no single image has exactly the same meaning, or generates exactly the same feeling, to all people.
+Each individual frame is something in and of itself, but through the linkage of all of them together, something larger is formed.
+If I wasn't living now in this link age, none of this would be possible.
 For me personally, capturing the peripheral helps me re-live the experience of being there.
 And maybe it links me, to that age in my life :)